Moses-Lin/romreview/README.md

 # Findings

-### About the Model
+### About the Models

 The best model for ROM Global was Support Vector Machine with Gridsearch with 68.73% Accuracy, 61.93% F1 Score.
 The best model for ROM SEA was Support Vector Machine without Gridsearch with 77.24% Accuracy, 71.00% F1 Score.

+It seems that adding in reviews from the Apple store dropped the performance of the models by a bit, possibly suggesting some difference in how people review the games per platform.

 Unfortunately, I was unable to utilize Gridsearch for ROM SEA reviews for Random Forest and Support Vector Machine as they simply took too long to run, or would freeze up the kernel.
 However, with a more powerful computer, it is very possible to run such models with an increased review size.

+### Conclusion

+Perhaps for games with similar characteristics to ROM, it is possible to apply the classification model created here in order to determine a general "rating" for a specific period of time such as during major updates.
+In addition, we can determine that from those classifications, developers may sort such tickets in order of importance as it seems that ratings 1 or 5 yield very little beneficial information.

 ### Limitations: